 During the implementation of an estate plan, personal representatives and trustees must be careful to comply with all of the California laws, rules, and regulations relating to the administration of trusts and estates.
 In some cases, full court supervision during this process can be unnecessarily burdensome.
-The Independent Administration of Estate Act (IAEA) is a series of laws created to avoid this problem.
+The Independent Administration of Estate Act (IAEA) is a series of laws created to avoid this problem and minimize court involvement.
 If you are in the process of administering the estate of your loved one, you will likely become familiar with the terms of this Act.

 Perhaps the most important benefit of the IAEA to the personal representative of an estate is the ability to carry out some aspects of the administration without court supervision.
 The personal representative must be given the authority to administer the estate under the IAEA in order to reap its benefits.
 How and when is this authority given?
 The following is an overview:

 - Authority to administer the estate under the IAEA can be given through the will of the decedent.

 - The ability to administer an estate without some aspects of court supervision under the IAEA can also be given by the court itself, upon the filing of a petition by the personal representative.

 - Typically, this petition is filed at the onset of the estate administration.
 However, it is permissible for it to be done at any time during the proceedings.